-College Credit Plus (CCP) is a state funding program for secondary students seeking dual enrollment in an Ohio college or university, including Cedarville University, Clark State Community College, Sinclair Community College, and Wright State University.
+College Credit Plus (CCP) is a state funding program for secondary students seeking dual enrollment in an Ohio college or university.
 The guidance section of the LCA website contains additional information about the CCP program, including the application process.
-The application process has a firm deadline.
-Students and parents should use discernment in deciding the extent of their involvement with the CCP program.
-We strongly encourage collaboration with the guidance office and/or LCA administration in making these decisions.
-Note: The extent of a student's involvement in the CCP program does not result in an adjustment to LCA tuition.
+The application process includes a required LCA guidance meeting, and the application process has a firm deadline set by the CCP program.

-LCA students who wish to participate in the CCP program at a local or online Ohio college or university must meet the following qualifications:
+Additionally, LCA students who wish to participate in the CCP program at a local or online Ohio college or university must meet the following qualifications: